owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Handling with Backup Server
 ---------------------------

-When ownCloud is not able to contact the main server, he will be treated as offline and no connection attempts will be done for the time specified in **Cache Time-To-Live**.
+When ownCloud is not able to contact the main server, it will be treated as offline and no connection attempts will be done for the time specified in **Cache Time-To-Live**.
 If a backup server is configured, it will be connected instead.
-If you plan a maintained downtime, check **Disable Main Server** for the time being to avoid unnecessary connection attempts every now and then.
+For planned downtime, check **Disable Main Server** for the time being to avoid unnecessary connection attempts every now and then.